-Design is about solving problems.
-In other words, the design you create for the client has to fulfill certain objectives.
-As such, it’s important to have a design process in place so you can approach the problem in a systematic and logical manner.
-Furthermore, you will be able to work more efficiently and keep tasks better organized.
-Every designer’s process is different in some ways, but let’s take a look at a typical process to get you started.
+After you and the client have agreed on the project specifics and signed the contract, you will finally be able to put your design skills to work.
+But hold your horses — it’s not as simple as creating nice images right off the bat.
+Design is about solving problems, and what you create has to fulfill certain objectives.
+As such, it’s important to have a design process in place to approach the problem in a systematic and logical manner, allowing you to work more efficiently and keep tasks better organized.
+Everyone’s process is a bit different, but let’s take a look at a typical design process for a freelance graphic designer to get you started.

 COLLECTING INFORMATION FROM THE CLIENT